roncli/LibWowAPI/README.markdown

   * Refactored Subclass objects for items to be called ItemSubclass.
 The ID field is now correctly called SubclassID.
   * Renamed Stat enumeration to ItemStat.
   * Refactored Stat objects for items to be called ItemStat.
+  * Refactored Stats objects for characters to be called CharacterStats.

 ## Classes